BaziotaBeans/podcaster-nlw-5/README.md

 Go to your browser's address and write the follow address: localhost:3000, after that, the application will run...

-## How we can increase that project?
+## :barber: How we can increase that project?
 - Add Responsivity
 - Add PWA
 - Add Dark Theme